-How Yoga Helps Your Emotional Health
+How does Yoga Helps Your Emotional Health

 Anyone who has practiced yoga regularly will tell you that it is not only good for the body but also improves your mental and emotional well-being.
 Yoga is not just a way to strengthen your muscles.
 It also helps you strengthen your connection to yourself and others while getting in touch with the emotional and psychological wounds that need healing.